AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/clients/gs-client-authorization-clients.md

    The application specifies one of the URLs in this list when it authenticates, and Data Hub returns the results of the authentication to this URL.

 1. (Optional) Enter URLs in the **Allowed Logout Redirect URL(s)** text box, and click **+**  to add it to the list.

    This is similar to **Allowed Redirect URL(s)**.
-The application specifies a URL from this list when it logs out of AVEVA™ Data Hub, and the AVEVA™ Data Hub identity server sends the user to this URL after a successful log out.

-1. (Optional) Enter URLs in the **Allowed Logout Redirect URL(s)** text box, and click **+**  to add it to the list.

-   This is similar to **Allowed Redirect URL(s)**.
 The application specifies a URL from this list when it logs out of AVEVA™ Data Hub, and the identity server sends the user to this URL after a successful log out.

    This can be used to designate other URLs from which the application is allowed to make requests against AVEVA™ Data Hub.
 For example, this may be necessary if the user authenticates from an application running at `https://authenticate.com`, but the result of the authentication is sent to an application running at a different URL, for example, `https://application.com`.

+1. (Optional) Enter URLs in the **Allowed CORS Origin(s)** text box, and click **+** to add it to the list. <!--New step requested by N. Parakh & A. Woodall.-->

+   This can be used to designate other URLs from which the application is allowed to make requests against AVEVA™ Data Hub.
+For example, this may be necessary if the user authenticates from an application running at one URL but the result of the authentication is sent to an application running at a different URL.

 1. (Optional) Set the **Token Lifetime**.

    Token Lifetime represents the length of time (in seconds) the access token is valid before it expires.
 The default, 3600 seconds (one hour), is the maximum length of time.
 The minimum value is 60 seconds.